-The default password of the router is root for the root user.
+The default password for the admin user is printed out on the router's label.
 To maintain the security of your network change the default password.
 You can not enable remote access to the router for example, in NAT, until you change the password.